LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ``replace``
 :::::::::::

 This string method replace has two arguments.
-It returns a new string, where each occurrence of the first argument is replaced by the second argument.
+It returns a new string where each occurrence of the first argument is replaced by the second argument.